 - PROFIT – By unlocking new cities you can increase the profit

-The much more famous definition and false usage of the word “metagame” is:
+There is a much more famous definition and usage of the word “meta” within the gaming community:

 “The strategy in many competitive games.
 How to most effectively play the game in order to win”

-It’s beyond me why would anybody use this word, when there is already a perfectly suiting one – “Strategy”.
-We, gamers, are not the best when it comes to handling words, but this is too lame even for us.
+It’s beyond me why would anybody use this word, when there is already a perfectly suiting one – “Tactics/Strategy”.

 Meta-build is another (and a correct one) alternative term, especially when it’s about heroes-based gameplay with equipment and skills.